-25.7.1 Cumulative Impact with Proposed East Anglia TWO Project
+25.7.1 Cumulative Impact with Proposed East Anglia ONE North Project

-- 167. The East Anglia TWO offshore windfarm project (the proposed East Anglia TWO project) is also in the pre-application stage.
-The proposed East Anglia TWO project will have a separate DCO application but is working to the same programme of submission as the proposed East Anglia ONE North project.
-The two projects will share the same landfall and onshore cable corridor and the onshore substations will be co-located. - 168.
-The proposed East Anglia ONE North project CIA therefore initially considers the cumulative impact with only the East Anglia TWO project. - 169.
-The CIA considers the proposed East Anglia ONE North project and the proposed East Anglia TWO project under two construction scenarios: - Scenario 1 the proposed East Anglia ONE North project and East Anglia TWO are built simultaneously; and - Scenario 2 the proposed East Anglia ONE North project and East Anglia TWO project are built sequentially. - 170.
-The worst case scenario for each impact is then carried through to the wider CIA which considers other developments which are in close proximity to the proposed East Anglia ONE North Project.
-The operational phase cumulative noise impact will be the same irrespective of the construction scenario.
-For a more detailed description of the assessment scenarios please refer to Chapter 5 EIA Methodology. - 171.
+- 167. The East Anglia ONE North offshore windfarm project (the proposed East Anglia ONE North project) is also in the pre-application stage.
+The proposed East Anglia ONE North project will have a separate DCO application but is working to the same programme of submission as the proposed East Anglia TWO project.
+The two projects will share the same landfall and cable route and the two onshore substations will be co-located and feed into the same National Grid substation. - 168.
+The proposed East Anglia TWO project CIA will therefore initially consider the cumulative impact with only the East Anglia ONE North project. - 169.
+The CIA considers the proposed East Anglia TWO project and the proposed East Anglia ONE North project under two construction scenarios: - Scenario 1 the proposed East Anglia TWO project and proposed East Anglia ONE North project are built simultaneously; and - Scenario 2 the proposed East Anglia TWO project and the proposed East Anglia ONE North project are built with a construction gap. - 170.
+The worst case (based on the assessment of these two construction scenarios) for each impact is then carried through to the wider CIA which considers other developments which are in close proximity to the proposed East Anglia TWO project (section 25.7.2).
+The operational phase impacts will be the same irrespective of the construction scenario.
+For a more detailed description of the assessment scenarios please refer to Chapter 5 EIA Methodology.

 Full assessment of scenario 1 and scenario 2 can be found in Appendix 25.4.
 This assessment found that the overall significance of the impacts are same irrespective of construction scenario.
 Impacts are identified in Table 25.37.